-Security NoticeWhile the information on this site currently remains available for reference purposes, you are strongly recommended to use at least the latest MariaDB release in your series (such as 5.1.66 in the 5.1 series), you can download packages and set up repos from http://downloads.mariadb.org/.
-For more information the summary post MariaDB Security Updates on the Open Query blog.
+Security NoticeWhile the information on this site currently remains available for reference purposes, you are strongly recommended to use at least the latest MariaDB release in your series.
+You can download packages and set up repos from http://downloads.mariadb.org/.
+For more information see the summary post MariaDB Security Updates or ask Open Query.

 We maintained the patches and build scripts separate from the base code in our lp:ourdelta bzr tree, which were applied to a baseline source to create build source.
 Builds were available for direct download from mirrors, and through easy yum and apt-get package repositories.

 |The OurDelta project was led by Arjen Lentz and Peter Lieverdink at Open Query, which also funded the project and managed the infrastructure necessary to provide trusted build environments.||Kristian Nielsen, Hakan Küçükyılmaz and Sergey Petrunia at Monty Program Ab were highly involved with the 5.1 build effort.
 Monty Program was founded by Monty Widenius, the original author of MySQL.|

 For 5.0 we had a baseline of patches already assembled/created by Percona and the team at Google, plus the Sphinx engine.
 Various other fixes and patches were added also.

 For 5.1 we worked closely with Monty Program Ab, using a MariaDB 5.1 baseline which already incorporated the XtraDB plugin (enhanced InnoDB) and the PBXT storage engine.

 OurDelta builds were offered to you as a gift, which you accept by downloading and usage.
 Your reciprocal effort could be in the form of feedback, bug reports, code, assistance to fellow users, promotion, and the purchase of services.